 Sophomore guard Roger Mason, Jr., has made the most of his free throw attempts this season.
 Mason made 45 consecutive free throw attempts before missing his third attempt against N.C.
 State (Jan.
 6).
 Mason was just three free throws shy of equalling Jeff Lamp's 1979-80 school record of 48 consecutive made free throws.
-On the season, Mason has made 113-128 (88.3 percent) free throw attempts which leads the ACC.
+On the season, Mason has made 119-135 (88.1 percent) free throw attempts which leads the ACC.

 Against UMBC (Dec.
 23), Mason made all 14 of his free throw attempts and his perfect effort tied the second best free throw performance by a UVa player in a game.
 Bryant Stith made all 14 of his free throws against Georgia Tech on January 21, 1990.
 Buzzy Wilkinson holds the school record with a perfect 17 for 17 effort against Washington & Lee on January 14, 1955.
-Mason's 14-14 effort against UMBC ties for the sixth best performance in NCAADivision I this season.
+Mason's 14-14 effort against UMBC ties for the seventh best performance in NCAA Division I this season.

-Mason has not missed a free throw in his last six games (20-20) and has pushed his season free throw percentage to 88.3 percent (113-128), which puts him ahead of Jeff Lamp's school record for free throw percentage in a single season.
+Mason had made 25 consecutive free throws in his last seven games before missing his sixth attempt against Georgia Tech (Mar.
+9) in the ACC Tournament.
+His 88.1 percentage (119-135) puts him ahead of Jeff Lamp's school record for free throw percentage in a single season.
 Lamp made 154-178 free throws for 86.5 percent in the 1980-81 season.
-Mason has made 176-205 free throws in his career for a mark of 85.9 percent, which also edges him ahead of Lamp's UVa career free throw percentage of 84.9 percent (635-748).
+Mason has made 182-212 free throws in his career for a mark of 85.8 percent, which also edges him ahead of Lamp's UVa career free throw percentage of 84.9 percent (635-748).